Home » Blog » Management » Retail Managment: Live Up To Expectations You Set

 After my massage, I went to the bar to order dessert.
 The barkeep told me they had cheesecake, berry sorbet and two other items.
 I ordered the berry sorbet.
 She came back two minutes later, “Sorry sir, we’re out.”

-Point of this blog is you can spend millions on having the prettiest business but if you can’t follow that up consistently with as exceptional an experience as your fixtures, what good are you?
+Point of this post is you can spend millions on having the prettiest store, best location - the works but if you can’t follow that up consistently with as exceptional an experience, you fail.

 The next morning, the bar was reset to yellow liquid in the martini glasses.
 Spectacular to draw attention